Frvzier/100DaysOfCode/R1Log.md

 **Today's Progress/What I learned**:
 - Learned basic and intermediate `HTML`
-    - Created a `table` with multiple rows, images and links.
+    - Created a `table` with multiple rows, images and link tags.

 **Link to work:**
 - [PokeTable](/PokeTable)